scalasm/microservices-java-kafka/README.md

-# CQRS & Event Sourcing.
-Powered by Spring Boot and Apache Kafka.
+# CQRS & Event Sourcing w/ Spring Boot and Apache Kafka.

 This is the case study project built during the course [Learn how to create microservices that are based on CQRS & Event Sourcing.
-Powered by Spring Boot and Apache Kafka.](http://)
+Powered by Spring Boot and Apache Kafka.](https://www.udemy.com/course/java-microservices-cqrs-event-sourcing-with-kafka/)

 # Tools